 In some ways, the hardships of Missouri made our community stronger, allowing us to form a powerful common identity.
 Unfortunately, a stronger concept of “us” resulted in a stronger concept of “them.”
 Church members regularly referred to non-members as “Gentiles.”

 As new theologies and practices were introduced to the church, many people were shocked and alarmed.
-When some members challenged these practices in a local newspaper, Joseph called on the Nauvoo sheriff and his deputies to destroy the printing press.
+When some members challenged these practices in a local newspaper, Joseph called on the Nauvoo marshal and his deputies to destroy the printing press.
 This action caused an uproar in the surrounding area.
 Joseph was arrested, posted bond, and was immediately rearrested on charges of treason.
 While awaiting trial in the town of Carthage, a mob stormed the jail and killed Joseph and his brother Hyrum.

 Following the death of Joseph Smith Jr., the church was left without a clear leader.
 Over the next 16 years, our movement fractured into numerous factions under various leaders.
 Some were focused on the earliest Restoration doctrines, others looked to Kirtland or Nauvoo for guidance, while yet others created post-Nauvoo innovations.
 Polygamy continued to be an especially divisive issue for many of the diverging factions.
 Those church members who opposed polygamous practices found themselves scattered across the Midwest without a leader or an organized church.